openfin/excel-api-example/DOCS.md

 # OpenFin Service API Documentation

-The Excel API is composition based object model.
-Where Excel is the top most level which has workbooks which have worksheets and worksheets have cells.
+The Excel API is composition-based object model.
+Where Excel is the top most level that has workbooks that have worksheets and worksheets have cells.
-To use the API you will need to include ExcelAPI.js in your project and it will extend Openfin API with Excel API included.
+To use the API, you will need to include `ExcelAPI.js` in your project and it will extend Openfin API with Excel API included.
-Once included you will be able to use following API calls.
+Once included, you will be able to use following API calls.

 ## fin.desktop.ExcelService